Becoming a big sister or brother - let the big one be small

 Early signs of pregnancy

 All pregnancies are different.
-Most women don't notice any signs of pregnancy before the fertilised egg has attached to the lining of the womb.
+Most women don't notice any signs of pregnancy before the fertilized egg has attached to the lining of the womb.
 You'll begin to wonder if you're pregnant when you miss your period.
-Early signs of pregnancy aren't easy to recognise, but some symptoms are definitely a sign that you could be pregnant.
+Early signs of pregnancy aren't easy to recognize, but some symptoms are definitely a sign that you could be pregnant.
 Read about the early signs of pregnancy here.